Brand development that increases sales velocity, guaranteed.

 Breaking down Everything

-To be a successful designer you have to be able to do much more than you are used to.
+To be a successful designer, you have to be able to do much more than you are used to.
 You may need to become a jack of all trades and master them all as well.
 Most projects that clients require these days have multiple parts to them.
-They will require you to understand how to break various tasks up into the correct phases and order them in a way that saves you the most hours possible, this is also in your best interest.
-Let’s face it, we would all rather have more time to design then to fix corrections, relay copy and swap out graphics, but unfortunately that is just not reality.
+They will require you to understand how to break various tasks up into the correct phases and order them in a way that saves you the most hours possible.
+This is also in your best interest.
+Let’s face it, we would all rather have more time to design than to fix corrections, relay copy, and swap out graphics, but unfortunately, that is just not reality.

 There may also be times when you have to work with what you got and make the best of it, but at least offer the client a scale of costs VS improved quality if applicable in this situation.